mmrmaximuzz/uott/README.md

 # uott

-Simple and stupid proxy for UDP applications.
+Simple and stupid transparent proxy for UDP applications.

 ## Introduction